StoyPenny/activity-weather/README.md

 ### Customizable Parameters

-For each of the 8 supported activities, you can customize the weather parameters that contribute to the activity rating.
+For each activity (including built‑in and any new ones you add), you can customize the weather parameters that contribute to the activity rating.

 - **Add/Remove Parameters**: Add any weather parameter from the Stormglass API to an activity's rating or remove existing ones.
 - **Flexible Rating Scales**: Two types of rating scales are supported: